Defensible space is essential to improve your home’s chance of surviving a wildfire.

 Defensible Space Zones

-Three "Home Ignition Zones" make up the required 100 feet of defensible space.
-The Immediate Zone begins on the outside of your house and extends about 5-6 feet away.
-The Intermediate Zone is within 30 feet of the house.
-The Extended Zone lies beyond the home defense zone, extending at least 100 feet from the house or to your property line.
-Greater defense zone widths may be necessary if your home is on a steep slope or in a windswept exposure.
+FIRESafe MARIN recommends homeowners utilize the "Home Ignition Zone" concept to make up the required 100 feet of defensible space.
+The Home Zone (sometimes referred to as the "immediate" zone) begins on the outside of your house and extends about 5 feet away.
+Zone 1 (sometimes referred to as the "intermediate" zone) extends from 5 feet to 30 feet from the house.
+Zone 2 (sometimes referred to as the "extended" zone) extends from 30 feet to at least 100 feet from the house or to your property line.
+More defensible space may be necessary if your home is on a steep slope or in a windswept exposure.
 Specific recommendations for each zone are described below.

-Note that Cal Fire and many local fire agencies use a simplified zone concept where "Zone 1" would include the Immediate and Intermedaite Zones, and "Zone 2" equates tot he Extended Zone.
+Note that Cal Fire and many local fire agencies use variations of the zone concept.
 All recommendations within these zones are identical.
 FIRESafe MARIN and the NFPA Firewise USA Program break the zones down further to provide added detail.

 The Immediate Zone extends 0-5' from your house.
-It's the area closest to your house, including plants, decks, outdoor furniture, and the outside walls and coverings.
+It's the area closest to your house, including the structure itself, decks, outdoor furniture, and the outside walls and coverings.
 This area is most vulnerable, and should be most aggressively maintained for fire resistance.

 - Remove any combustible outdoor furniture.